Alcohol laws of Wisconsin: Drinking age

 The drinking age in Wisconsin is 21.
 Those under the legal drinking age may be served, possess, or consume alcohol if they are with a parent, legal guardian, or spouse who is of legal drinking age.
+There is also an exception for alcohol consumed as part of a religious ceremony (e.g., church wine).

 Those aged 18 to 20 may also possess (but not consume) alcohol as part of their employment.

 In the early 70s the sale of alcohol was reduced to the age of 18.

 The 1983 Wisconsin Act 74, effective July 1, 1984, created a drinking age of 19.
 Meeting in special session at the call of the governor, the legislature enacted 1985 Wisconsin Act 337, which raised the drinking age to 21 and brought the state into compliance with the NMDA (National Minimum Drinking Age) on September 1, 1986.

 The NMDA law was amended to permit an exception for those persons who were between ages 18 and 21 on the effective date of the law.
 Wisconsin 19- and 20-year-olds were "grandfathered in" by this exception after enactment of Act 337.
 In effect, the state did not have a uniform age of 21 until September 1, 1988.

-DUI Penalties
+OWI Penalties

-Wisconsin has no minimum required jail sentence for an individual's first or second offense of driving under the influence.
-Additionally, the financial penalty for both the first and second offense ranges from $150 to $300.
-The penalty for a third offense of driving while intoxicated is a confinement sentence between 45 days to 1 year and a financial penalty of $600-$2000.
+Wisconsin has no jail sentences for an individual's first offense of operating under the influence (OWI), as such matters are not treated as criminal offenses.
+The range of financial penalties, period of revocation of driver's license, and (for second and subsequent offenses) period of incarceration increases for each subsequent offense.